Bike to Work Scheme

 As an employee, you can use the scheme once every 4 years.
 The four-year span between tax breaks is counted by tax year.
 If you bought a bike in 2020, regardless of the month, you could buy a new bike and avail of the next tax relief in January 2024.

-What Equipment is Eligible
+What Equipment is Eligible on Cycle to Work Scheme?

 • New bikes and tricycles